 Things that aren’t required to be a good dom:

 - A huge bank account: A dom should be self-sufficient, but the millionaire dom is essentially a figure of fantasy.
+Don’t feel like you can’t be a real dom without a lot of resources.

-- A perfect body or model good looks: Sure, those are both nice qualities, but dominance is not a biological trait but a mental one.
+- A perfect body or model good looks: Sure, those are both nice qualities, but dominance is not a biological trait but rather a mental one.
 A keen mind and a strong set of ethics are far more important than a pretty body.

 - A massive collection of toys: Again, it’s nice to have a good range of toys to play with, but a good dom can do a LOT with 10 ft of rope, a couple clothespins, a riding crop, and the teeth and fingernails God gave him.
 A good imagination is the best toy a dom can have.